decaporg/decap-cms/website/content/docs/custom-widgets.md

 ## Writing custom widgets as a separate package

-Widgets are inputs for the Netlify CMS editor interface.
+Widgets are inputs for the Decap CMS editor interface.
 It's a React component that receives user input and outputs a serialized value.
 Those are the only rules - the component can be extremely simple, like text input, or extremely complicated, like a full-blown markdown editor.
 They can make calls to external services, and generally do anything that JavaScript can do.

 For writing custom widgets as a separate package you should follow these steps: